capi-workgroup/api-evolution/guidelines.rst

 - C++03

-It is OK to use other features -- compiler-specific ones, optional standard ones, or platform-specific ones -- if the behavior of correct user code is the same as with a standard compiler.
+It is OK to use other features -- compiler-specific ones, optional standard ones, or platform-specific ones -- if:

+- the behavior of correct user code is the same as with a standard compiler,
+- the feature is detected using appropriate preprocessor checks, and
+- their use does not produce warnings on any supported compiler, including earlier versions of the one it is specific to.

 For example, compiler-specific code is often used to improve performance or compiler diagnostics.